phanx-wow/Hydra/README.txt

 ### Automation

-* Accepts resurrections and summons.
+* Accepts resurrections and summons
-* Declines duels, guilds, and arena teams.
+* Declines duels, guilds, and arena teams
-* Repairs equipment and sells junk to vendors.
+* Repairs equipment and sells junk to vendors
-* Hold Shift to bypass repairing and selling.
+* Hold Shift to bypass repairing and selling
-* Type "/release" to have all dead party members release spirit.
-[NYI]
+* “/corpse release” causes all dead party members release their spirit
-* Type "/corpse" to have all ghost party members accept corpse.
-[NYI]
+* “/corpse accept causes all party members to accept resurrection

 ### Chat

 * Forwards whispers to secondary characters to party chat.
 * Forwards responses from party chat back to the original whisperer as a whisper from the character they messaged.
-* Messages in party chat that do not being with "@" or "!" are assumed to be a response to the last forwarded whisper.
+* Messages in party chat that do not being with “@” or “!” are assumed to be a response to the last forwarded whisper.
-* Type "@partymember message here" in party chat to respond to the last message forwarded to party chat by "partymember".
+* Type “@partymember message here” in party chat to respond to the last message forwarded to party chat by “partymember”.
-* Type "@target message here" in a whisper to a trusted character to have that character whisper "message here" to the player "target".
+* Type “@target message here” in a whisper to a trusted character to have that character whisper “message here” to the player “target”.

 ### Follow

 * Notifies you when a party member starts or stops following you.
-* Command all party members to follow you by typing "/followme".
+* Command all party members to follow you by typing “/followme”.
-* Command dead party members to release their spirit by typing "/corpse release".
+* Command dead party members to release their spirit by typing “/corpse release”.
-* Command party members to resurrect to their corpse (or by using their soulstone or other self-resurrection ability) by typing "/corpse accept".
+* Command party members to resurrect to their corpse (or by using their soulstone or other self-resurrection ability) by typing “/corpse accept”.

 ### Mount